Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

       overrideTrustManagerFactory: true
 ```

-Note if any of your routes point to a service where the FQDN does not match the
+Note: if any of your routes point to a service where the FQDN does not match the
 issued certificate you will need to disable hostname verification.
 This will
 be the case if your service is dynamically assigned a hostname by the hosting
 platform you use.
 In this particular case add the configuration below to disable